Amirrezahmi/AudioVisual-Fusion-Suite/README.md

 # AudioVisual Fusion Suite

+Summary: In this project, we transferred the target from the first video to the second one.
+Additionally, we altered the characteristics of the source audio to match those of the target audio.
+We then blended these two projects into a single project.

 Please read our research paper (Project_latex.pdf) for complete explanations in all respects about this repo.
 Because we only mentioned a summary in this Github README.

 View the video below to gain a comprehensive understanding of our project (Video is too low due to Github limits).